Do You Know If Your Rabbits Are Healthy And Happy?

 “With rabbits amongst the most popular pets in the UK we set out to create a simple educational guide for owners of these lovely companions.
 Sadly vets are seeing more and more rabbit husbandry problems and we are concerned about their welfare needs.
 Perhaps the most neglected requirement of all is the need for companionship for these very social animals.”

-The ‘Caring for your rabbits’ leaflet addresses these concerns by incorporating the five welfare needs enshrined in the Animal Welfare Act:
+The ‘Caring for your rabbits’ leaflet addresses these concerns by incorporating the five welfare needs enshrined in the Animal Welfare Act:- * the need for social contact with the right animals

 - the need for somewhere suitable to live